wp-plugins/cp-contact-form-with-paypal/README.txt

 2. Upload the entire cp-contact-form-with-paypal/ directory to the /wp-content/plugins/ directory
 3. Activate the plugin through the Plugins menu in WordPress
 4. Configure the settings at the administration menu >> Settings >> CP Contact Form with Paypal
-5. To insert the form into some content or post use the icon that will appear when editing contents
+5. To insert the contact form into some content or post use the icon that will appear when editing contents

 == Frequently Asked Questions ==